LLNL/axom/src/axom/inlet/doxygen_mainpage.md

 Inlet {#inlettop}
 ========

-[Inlet](@ref axom::inlet) provides functionality to read, verify, and access information set in an input deck.
+[Inlet](@ref axom::inlet) provides functionality to read, verify, and access information set in an input file.